arnowelzel/timed-content/readme.txt

 == Screenshots ==

-1. An example showing use of the [timed-content-client] shortcode.
+1. An example showing use of the `[timed-content-client]` shortcode.
 The "alarm clock" button on the editor menubar brings up a dialog box to help build the Timed Content shortcodes.
 2. The "Add Timed Content shortcode" dialog showing the Client tab.
 Check the attribute you want to add and fill in the textboxes.
 3. The "Add Timed Content shortcode" dialog showing the Server tab.
-Check the attribute you want to add, then click on the Date/Time textbox.
+Check the attribute you want to add, then click on the Date and Time textboxes.
-4. The date/time picker helps you format a correct date and time.
-Don't forget to set the timezone.
+4. The date and time pickers help you format a correct date and time.
+Here's the jQuery UI Datepicker in action.
+5. The "Add Timed Content shortcode" dialog showing the Timed Content Rules tab.
-5. You can use both shortcodes together and with other shortcodes supported by your Wordpress installation.
+6. You can use both shortcodes together and with other shortcodes supported by your Wordpress installation.
+7. The Timed Content Rules overview page.
+Timed Content Rules allow you to set up a schedule for showing/hiding your content.
+8. Editing a Timed Content Rule.
+Here, you can see the jQuery UI Timepicker in action.
+9. Check the Scheduled Dates/Times to verify when your rule will be active.
+10. An example showing use of the `[timed-content-server]` shortcode with `debug` set to `true`.
+You'll only see it if you're logged in and it's on a Page/Post you can edit (Your regular visitors won't see this at all).

 == Changelog ==

+= 2.0 =
+* Added Timed Content Rules.
+* Replaced AnyTime plugin with jQuery UI Timepicker (http://fgelinas.com/code/timepicker) and Wordpress's internal jQuery UI Datepicker
+* HTML code created by `[timed-content-client]` can now either be enclosed in either `<div>` or `<span>` tags
+* Debugging statements for `[timed-content-server]` now displayed on Post/Page (only if logged in and have the rights to edit that Post/Page - no more digging into the HTML source)
+* Improved code documentation

 = 1.2 =
-* Upgraded AnyTime JavaScript library
+* Upgraded AnyTime plugin
 * `timed-content.js` is now always loaded (Size > 1KB, so not a lot of extra overhead); fixes bug when multiple/nested shortcodes are used

 = 1.1 =